aimadkhallouf/Promocode/README.md

 The data studied in this project contains a random subset of the rides from beginning of March to the end of May.
 There are 2 datasets to study in this project:
 - events.csv used to store promotion and discount events.
 - rides.csv stores information about the rides and users.

 For a full description of the datasets, please visit the data folder.

-In this projetct, I am going to study and analyse the data collected during Promocode.
+In this project, I am going to study and analyse the data collected during Promocode.
 In particular, I will determine if this marketing campaign was successful.
-Following this, a startegy will be elaborated to make this campaign profitable for the campany and beneficial for the users at the same time.
+Following this, a data-driven startegy will be elaborated to make this campaign profitable for the campany and beneficial for the users at the same time.

+*Nota Bene*
+- The original files have been split into multiple files because their sizes exceed 25Mo, which is the limit beyond which no file can pushed to the server.
+Please run the mergeFiles.py to restore the original files.
+- Some interactive widgets are not displayed when the Jupyter notebook is opened in github.
+Please take a look at demo file to see how you can use them.